nlevnaut/skyPi/README.md

 to be able to safely shutdown the RPi by pulling GPIO pin 17 low.
 The RPi is doing a lot of disk writes for the images, so unplugging it without shutting down properly will probably result in unhappiness.

+Python Imaging Library (PIL) is used to overlay the callsign.
+Put your callsign in beacon.py.

 Usage
 -----